A Workshop in Writing for High School Students (ages 16-18)

 Nestled among rolling hills in the village of Gambier, the Kenyon campus is known for its striking beauty.
 Its historic buildings and shaded lawns have nurtured excellent writers for generations.
 Students have full access to College recreational facilities, including basketball and tennis courts and a swimming pool.
-Weekend activities include social events and field trips.
+Weekend activities include literary activities and social events.

 Tuition and Scholarships

-Kenyon is committed to socioeconomic diversity, and some scholarship aid is available for students who demonstrate financial need as part of their application.
-To apply for scholarship aid, please check the box on the application form and send in the scholarship application form by March 1st.
+Kenyon is committed to socioeconomic diversity, and some financial aid is available for students who demonstrate financial need as part of their application.
+To apply for financial aid, please fill out the financial aid section of the online application.

 How to Apply